Industry Insight · For Engineering Teams

 4. Validate SQL syntax before saving

 Skills can reference other files in their directory.
-This lets you keep templates, examples, and reference docs alongside the skill.
+Keep templates, examples, and reference docs alongside the SKILL.md and tell Claude to read them at runtime.
+The skill becomes a folder, not a file.

 .claude/skills/api-endpoint/